callumrollo/data-driven-web-apps-with-flask/notes.md

 set the domain name in servername have to buy a real one to get SSL Static gets our static content
 / tries against the application, we pass to uWGI through localhost

+## CH16 MongoDB

+The most popular document db
+Why tho? no problems with migrations
+NB not doing anythign in starter here, all in final

+### how do doc dbs work

+Very different to relational dbs.
+No tables.
+Much closer to the style of memory (hierarchichal).
+So you have nested stuff in them, like a precomputed join.
+These can have indexes added to the nested so speed of simple lookup is not lost

+### Connecting to mongoDB

+As with SQL, don't run the quiries directly, we have a higher engine, called teh mongoengine

+check out setup in nosql/mongosetup

+We have a dbname.
+We have a series of db aliases, you can have multiple dbs.
+THis is chosen in db connection You need to specify quite a few things about secirity, users etc.

+Consequentially, setting up the db over in app is a lot simpler

+In practive, probs get usernmae and password from a file so doesn't get into git

+because we put all our db access in a few files in services, it's easy to adap tto mongodb

+### user entity with mongoengine

+sqlalchemy and mogoengine have a lot of similarities We're making all the equivalent stuff in the nosql folder to model off of the data folder Compare the way that users.py is done in mongo vs sql in these two folders Defalut behaviour is a little different.
+In mongo nullable is always true.
+Indexes a specified somewhere else.
+We drop a couple of the fields bc we never used them in the app

+### Saving a user
+This is in `user_service/create_user` saving is simpler, no unit of work just user.save() There are lots of wyas to look at mongodb.
+An app called robo3t makes it easy When we view the documents, see that they are just like json `_id` in the svaed file, but just .id when you access it from the system

+Implicit behind this is that MongoDB is running on your PC

+### The rest of the entities

+It's all very similar to mysql, just semantics of setting it up You can overwrite the primary key if you want
+In packages you start to leverage the advantages of mongodb No more need for maintaner id project id normalisation table for many to many relationship.
+In mongodb ou just need a list of maintainer ids in each project to identify which users are associated with each project

+### Rewriting our quiries

+You can just write a query in the view method, shouldn't thoufh. instead, just need to rewrite the stuff in services which is nice.
+Hooray for design patterns.
+Cookie management is slightly complicated though
+Way simpler to query a db in mongo.
+You jsut get an object and list it.
+Very Python.
+PAckage quer also simpler, no objects, no joins... no double =
+With lots of small methods in one place, it's quick and easy to switch over to mongo

+### Fixing the login

+we get an error with object id, bc we are using cookies.
+However, mongodb reqiures a bson object (binary json I think?) whatever, easy fix.

+### Importing data to mongodb

+There's a cool techinique to migrate from any sqlalchmey db to mongodb bin/migrate
+You init both db connections, be caerful not to overwirte, so starts with a check for a clean db in mongo we just loop through the stuff table by table, field by field You can do bulk inserts with mongo engine if lots of data, not necessary here Check imports for differential between the common class names bwtter check all your data made it over

+### home page cleanup
+relationships can trip you up, if you set them before in sql You don't really wanna do this in mongodb problem is in templates home index where we go to each package associated with each release, from where we created that neat reciprocal relationship in sql to solve this we create a package lookup dicationary that, when given a pckage id, returns the package this magic is happening in viewmodels home indexviewmodel and package service n.b you can create variables in jinja, as demoed here This extra query is very little overhead.
+Negligibel in this case

+### package details cleanup

+Again some messing to be done to match the data model, bc the package does not have releases

+### concepts

+Have to register connections
+Create basic classes, all the documents you make will be made on this pattern Don't have to be limited to tabluar data, instead you can just embed lists in here.
+It's many to many as well Simple patterns for search and filter, much more similar syntax to Python More details of more advances filtering syntax in here Remember to do all teh data access before you leave a function.
+In mongodb, saftest way is to list(response)